declann/declann/README.md

 ### Hi there 👋
+I'm Declan.
+I work with numbers, mostly in actuarial departments. 📊
+I also develop calcu-lang, with a mission to democratise numbers.
+A life project and still a baby. :seedling:

 <!--
 **declann/declann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.